 Here’s what happened.

-Some months after choosing its preferred Cloud service providers and moving its workloads, Envisian’s Cloud Architect and AWS specialist identified a number of gaps in the management and operations of the University’s 600 or so instances (a.k.a. virtual machines) deployed into the AWS Public Cloud.
+Our Cloud Architect and AWS specialist identified a number of gaps in the management and operations of the university’s 600 or so instances (a.k.a. virtual machines) deployed into the AWS Public Cloud.

 He alerted management and received approval to address the issues, to ensure the University took full advantage of cloud technology potential, adopted best practice governance guidelines, and understood the adjustments required when moving to user-pay environments.